coderefinery/git-collaborative/content/guide.md

 3) Add person to <https://github.com/orgs/cr-workshop-exercises/teams/stream-exercise-participants>
   - Click on "Add member" -> "Invite" -> "Add (username) to stream-exercise-participants"
   - **Do not add/invite the person anywhere else**, not as collaborator to any exercise repo directly.
-Only add invite them into the team "stream-exercise-participants".
+Only add/invite them into the team "stream-exercise-participants".
 Motivation: This way we give instructors the control over when the exercise can start.
 Otherwise learners might merge changes before the lesson and thus change the example and confuse instructors and learners.